archiegoodman2/primality_test/README.md

 Will not include a full read-me because this is a short function in C# that doesn't use any libraries, frameworks or other files.
 Can just be ran in any IDE with .NET set up.

-**The idea for this was inspired by the tutorial:** https://youtu.be/-BWTS_1Nxao?si=F4MIpK2uZgEzi0pK   The mathematics of a Mille Rabin test can be found on this video.
+ The mathematics of a Mille Rabin test can be found on the wikipedia page.
-However, this was heavily modified as his tutorial was in Python, and the two languages do not work exactly the same.

 **Testing**
 Edge cases are pretty much 0, 1 2 and perhaps 3.